One (Måns Zelmerlöw song)

 "One" is a song by Swedish singer Måns Zelmerlöw.
 The song was released as a digital download on 21 November 2019 through Warner Music Group as the third single from his eighth studio album Time.
 The song was written by Jon Eyden, Matthew Holmes, Phillip Leigh and Måns Zelmerlöw.
 The song did not enter the Swedish Singles Chart, but peaked at number 20 on the Sweden Heatseeker Songs Chart.

 Music video

 A music video to accompany the release of "One" was first released onto YouTube on 21 November 2019.
 The music video was directed by Robin Ehlde.
-The video was shot was shot in one take.
+The video was shot in one take.